sookinoby/mxnet-ccn-samples/README.md

 X_train, y_train = train['features'], train['labels']
 X_valid, y_valid = valid['features'], valid['labels']
 ```
 We are loading the data from a stored NumPy array.
 In this array, the data is split between training, validation, and test sets.
-The training set contains the features of 39209 images of size 332 with 3 (R,G,B) channels.
+The training set contains the features of 39209 images of size 32 X 32 with 3 (R,G,B) channels.
 As a result, the NumPy array dimension is  39209 * 32 X 32 X 3 array.
 We will only be using the training set and validation set in this notebook.
-We will use real images from internet to test our model.
+We will use real images from the internet to test our model.

 So X_train is of dimension 39209 * 32 X 32 X 3.
-The y_train is of dimesion 39209 and contains a number between 0-43 for each image.
+The y_train is of dimension 39209 and contains an integer between 0 and 43 for each image.

 Next, we load the file that maps each image class id to natural-language names:
 ```python